Last updated: August 5, 2026

 How often should I do a HALT check-in?

-What should I do if I score low on multiple HALT dimensions?
+What should I do if I rate multiple needs as difficult?

 Is the HALT check-in a clinical assessment?